jasonketola/belmont-ma-info/website/hugo/content/post/about-me-and-why-im-running.md

 * Whether I'm elected or not, I plan to release on this site an application that makes it easier to compare the voting records of our town meeting members.
 * I also plan to share write-ups of information I've collected and my associated thoughts on issues related to the town (e.g., items related to the DPW yard, financial calculations).

 Please contact me to talk about Precinct 3 and town issues!
-My email address is jasonketola AT gmail DOT com.
+My email address is jason@belmont-ma.info.